 Guacamole Toast

 This guacamole toast recipe is essentially avocado toast with the flavor turned up a notch.
-You can serve it on its own on toasted bread, or pick from a variety of topping ideas for an easy breakfast, snack or light lunch!
+You can keep it simple or pile on toppings for an easy breakfast, snack, or light lunch that actually feels satisfying.

 Four guacamole toast variations on marble countertop.
 A halved avocado also shown.

 Is guacamole toast a thing?
 Well I sure think so!
-My family loves guacamole so I thought why not use a basic guacamole recipe as a substitute for otherwise minimally seasoned avocado on traditional avocado toast.
+My family loves guacamole dip so I thought: why not use a basic guacamole recipe as a substitute for otherwise minimally seasoned avocado on traditional avocado toast.

 Jump to: